 In this guide, I shall try to show you how to set up a website developed from localhost to an online server from localhost by following step by step.
 I assume that the development work of your website is completely over.

-Common steps to transfer Joomla! site from local site to online server
+Common steps to transfer Joomla! site from the local site to the online server

 The steps of site transfer are as follows at a glance: